Friedl Kubelka: The School for Photography and Film in Vienna

 Hito Steyerl, Jakob Lena Knebl, Annette Kelm, Prinz Gholam and Maren Lübbke-Tidow.
 The School is since 2010 directed by artist Anja Manfredi.

 In 2006, she founded the School Friedl Kubelka for Independent Film, dedicated to the art of analog filmmaking.
 The School for Independent Film has featured guests and teachers including Ken Jacobs, Robert Beavers, Peter Weibel, Oona Mosna, Kenneth Anger, Peter Tscherkassky, Eve Heller, James Benning, and Mark Webber.
-The school is now directed by the Austrian filmmaker and artist, Philipp Fleischmann.
+Since 2014, the school has been artistically directed by Austrian filmmaker and artist Philipp Fleischmann.